 It is common to see Polycarbonate strips sold as individual panels that you fix to the window frame.
 These strips may stop monkeys and baboons from getting inside your home and making a mess, but they won’t stop intruders from trying to cut through the Polycarbonate bars and breaking into your home.

 Well-constructed Polycarbonate burglar bars are safer than simple Polycarbonate strips.
-An example is Trellidor Polycarbonate Bar, which has a specially engineered frame and tamper-proof fixings to strengthen the burglar bars.
+An example is Trellidor Poly Guard, which has a specially engineered frame and tamper-proof fixings to strengthen the burglar bars.

 The frame is made from extruded aluminium and has four sides, creating a solid, sturdy base that encases and strengthens the Polycarbonate panels.